Skip to main content

 Record<string, Tool>

 An object defining the client-side tools that the agent can use to interact with your application.
-The object’s keys are tool names that must match the tools defined in the Agent Studio dashboard.The widget has built-in renderers for the following tool types.
+The object’s keys are tool names that must match the tools defined in the Agent Studio dashboard.The widget has built-in renderers for search and Display Results tools.
 Import and use the exported constants as keys to customize the default rendering:

 • SearchIndexToolType ('algolia_search_index').
 Displays search results from an Algolia index in a carousel.

 • DisplayResultsToolType ('algolia_display_results').
-Displays search results streamed directly from the agent in a carousel.
+Displays grouped results from the tool’s streaming input in carousels.

 JavaScript